LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 <figure id="module-n3-mapped" class="listing">
 ````/code/module-n3-mapped.ttl````
 <figcaption markdown="block">
-Both the parameters of the parser and lexer component are respectively mapped to an object.
-These objects are the single arguments of respectively the parser and lexer constructor.
-The field value in this case is always a parameter.
+The parser and lexer implementation both require a single object as argument for the constructor.
+The entries of this object are mapped from the parameter values using this mapping.
 </figcaption>
 </figure>